johnssproul/RepeatProfiler/gettingstarted/index.md

 repeatprof profile -p reference.fa  <enter full path of current directory>
 ```

-If the program runs without errors, everything should be functioning properly.
+If the program runs without errors, everything should be set up properly.

 <p>For more commands and optional flags see the <a href="/RepeatProfiler/documentation">documentation</a>.</p>